JasonKessler/scattertext/README.md

 Incorporated Phrasemachine from [AbeHandler](https://github.com/AbeHandler) (Handler et al. 2016).
 For the license, please see `PhraseMachineLicense.txt`.
 For an example, please see `demo_phrase_machine.py`.

+Added `CompactTerms` for removing redundant and infrequent terms from term document matrices.
+These occur if a word or phrase is always part of a larger phrase; the shorter phrase is considered redundant and removed from the corpus.
+See `demo_phrase_machine.py` for an example.

+Added `FourSquare`, a pattern that allows for the creation of a semiotic square with separate categories for each corner.
+Please see `demo_four_square.py` for an early example.

 **Table of Contents**